Popular Search Algorithms in Artificial Intelligence (AI)

 Example: depth-limited search is when an agent of a game analyzes the first few options to try and predict the win of that round.

-Applications: game tree searches, resource bounded problem solving.
+Applications: game tree searches, resource-bounded problem-solving.

 Strengths:

-It eliminates the infinite path problem from depth-first search.
+- It eliminates the infinite path problem from depth-first search.

-Helpful when the limit on the depth can be made with some margin for error.
+- It is helpful when the limit on the depth can be made with some margin for error.

 Limitations:

-When the depth of the solution exceeds the limit set, it cannot be found.
+- When the depth of the solution exceeds the limit set, it cannot be found.

-The shortest path in the network cannot be said to be found without first exploring the entire graph.
+- The shortest path in the network cannot be said to be found without first exploring the entire graph.

 Iterative Deepening Depth-First Search (IDDFS)